Skip to Content

 Or, you can also gussy up the recipe by turning it into a layer cake.
 Directions for making a layered Zucchini cake are at the end of the post.

-How to make the best Zucchini Cake Ever!
+Why this is the best Zucchini Cake Ever!

 • The walnuts are optional, but finely ground nuts do add wonderful texture and flavor to the cake.